ans-group/docs.ukfast.co.uk/source/security/ddos/troubleshooting.md

 ## 504 error after 60s despite my timeout being higher

-There might be instances were you recieve a 504 on your site after 60s despite your timeout being set higher.
+There might be instances were you receive a 504 on your site after 60s despite your timeout being set higher.
 This is likely down to the <nospell>`proxy_connect_timeout`</nospell> which is set to 60s and cannot be changed.
 This likely means DDoSX is being restricted by a firewall or another server restrictions preventing a TCP connection from completing.
 Please review your origin restrictions to resolve this issue.

 ```eval_rst
    .. title:: Troubleshooting DDoSX, WAF and CDN